ToD-DC-Kor/kor-patch/README.md

 - [@kexplo](https://github.com/kexplo/), the maintainer of this translation project.
   - all the work including reverse engineering, translation, programming, etc.
-- 퍼스트버튼, support for editing graphic resources
+- 퍼스트버튼, support for editing graphic resources.
   - editing the font images, UI graphics.

 ## Credits